 Asthma impairment is a condition that affects different sections of our respiratory system.
 That’s why it becomes so life threatening during sudden development.
 Not only does the airway become inflamed, it can cause constriction of the breathing muscles.
 It can also cause a sudden swolling of the airway and a heightened amount of thickened phlegm.
 It can cause an asthmatic person to feel as if they cannot breathe; in serious attacks, the person may become unable to breathe.

 These symptoms of asthma may be controlled in order to reduce the number of asthma attacks indoors.
 By relieving the irritation of dry mouth, throat, and nose through addition of humidity, the asthmatic patients minds can be put to ease as symptoms quell.
 With the use of humidifiers, a better breathing level can be achieved for some people with chronic breathing problems.

 A humidifier machine provides moistened air at the exact temperature desired, which helps relieve some breathing problems naturally.
 Nasal sprays and over-the-counter medications (OCM) can help as well open the airways but they usually come with a wide range of side effects that are not present in your clean humidified air.
 Any individual suffering from an asthma disorder who does not want to take drugs should consider a humidifier.

 How to Humidify?
 The Right Model for You

 There is a wide range of humidifiers on the market.
 Many of them offer different features and benefits.
 How do you know which is right for you?
 Here are a few examples.

 1. Steam Vaporizer:

 This is the most prevalent type of humidifier available on the market.
-This version heat water to boiling point and releases the steam into the air through a vent.
-This can be recommended humidifiers for asthmatic patient that prefer warmer mist home air, but due to the tank being heated, they are the ones that required regular cleaning attention.
+This version heats water to a boiling point and releases the steam into the air through a vent.
+This is a good choice for an asthmatic patient that prefers warmer mist home air.
+However, because the tanks are being heated, they require regular cleaning.

 2. Warm Mist Vaporizer: